 The study of the anthology of professional works will develop students' abilities to critically appraise professional dance works and provides a springboard for engaging, professional and interesting practical tasks.
-Students develop interpersonal skills that are transferable in all career paths, including confidence, teamwork, problem solving and the ability to interpret the deeper meaning behind theatrical elements and movement.
-Not only does this course develop resilience, it also develops passion and enthusiasm through its need for energy and persistence.
+Students develop interpersonal skills that are transferable in all career paths, including confidence, teamwork, problem-solving and the ability to interpret the deeper meaning behind theatrical elements and movement.